zpzim/SCAMP/README.md

 git clone https://github.com/zpzim/SCAMP
 cd SCAMP
 git submodule update --init --recursive
+# cmake will look in your $PATH for the cuda/c++ compilers
-#If you have problems with cmake, you may need to specify the correct cuda-toolkit or c++ compiler as shown below
+# If you have problems with cmake, you may need to specify a
+# cuda or c++ compiler as shown in the next example
 cmake .
 make -j4
 ./SCAMP --window=window_size --input_a_file_name=input_A_file_path